CandleLibrary/Wick/hooks.md

 If the hook_expression is complex ( anything other than a single var reference), then data direction is out-only: only update from the JS system will cause changes to the elements value attribute; any user input is ignored.

-If `read-only` attribute is present on the `<input>` element, then the above behavior is enforced by default, regardless of the complexity of the hook_expression.
+If `read-only` attribute is present on the `<input>` element, then the above behavior is enforced by default, regardless of the complexity of the hook's expression.

 ### Checkbox `checked` Hook